codes-org/codes/src/models/networks/model-net/doc/README.torus.txt

   of routers in a dragonfly define the network size and the number of dimensions, dimension length defines the network nodes in the torus.
-Due to this mismatch, we must ensure that the network nodes in the config file are equal to or greater than the MPI processes to be simulated from the trace.]
+Due to this mismatch, we must ensure that the network nodes in the config file are equal to or greater than the MPI processes to be simulated from the trace.

+  disable_compute is an optional parameter which if set, will make the simulation disregard the compute times from the MPI traces. ]

 - Running CODES torus model with AMG application trace, 27 ranks in serial
   mode:

   ./src/models/network-workloads/model-net-mpi-replay --sync=1
-  --workload_type=dumpi
+  --workload_type=dumpi --disable_compute=1
   --workload_file=../../df_traces/AMG/df_AMG_n27_dumpi/dumpi-2014.03.03.14.55.00-
   --num_net_traces=27 --
   ../src/models/network-workloads/conf/modelnet-mpi-test-torus.conf